garbados/dat-gateway/README.md

 dat-gateway

 Options:
   --version   Show version number                                      [boolean] --config    Path to JSON config file
-  --port, -p     Port for the gateway to listen on.              [default: 3000] --dir, -d      Directory to use as a cache.
-                                            [string] [default: "~/.dat-gateway"]
-  --max, -m      Maximum number of archives allowed in the cache.  [default: 20] --period       Number of milliseconds between cleaning the cache of expired
+  --port, -p  Port for the gateway to listen on.                 [default: 3000] --dir, -d   Directory to use as a cache.  [string] [default: "~/.dat-gateway"] --max, -m   Maximum number of archives allowed in the cache.     [default: 20] --period    Number of milliseconds between cleaning the cache of expired
               archives.                                         [default: 10000]
-  --persist, -P  Persist archives to disk, rather than storing them in memory.
-                                                                [default: false]
-  --ttl, -t      Number of milliseconds before archives expire.[default: 600000] -h, --help     Show help                                             [boolean]
+  --ttl, -t   Number of milliseconds before archives expire.   [default: 600000] -h, --help  Show help                                                [boolean]
 ```

 You can visit Dat archives through the gateway using a route like this: